-4. Implement or Implementation The process of putting into effect, carrying out, executing or accomplishing a policy.
-Implementation of a GNSO Policy The process of carrying out or applying a GNSO Policy.
-5. Principle 7 A principle is a kind of foundational value, belief, or idea that guides person, organization, or community.
-Alternatively, a basic belief, truth or theory that underpins and influences actions, represents that which is considered to be positive and desirable for an organization, and guides and governs that organization's policies, internal processes and objectives.
-6. GNSO Consensus 'A position where, only a small minority disagrees, but most agree' 8 after all views on a matter have been expressed, understood, documented and discussed.
-7. GNSO Consensus Policy A Policy established (1) pursuant to the procedure and required minimum elements set forth in ICANN's Bylaws, and (2) covering those topics listed in Section 1.2 of the consensus policies and temporary policies specification of the 2013 RAA (see Annex I) or the relevant sections in the gTLD registry agreements (see Annex II).
+Term Draft Definition 1.
+GNSO Consensus 'A position where, only a small minority disagrees, but most agree' 2 after all views on a matter have been expressed, understood, documented and discussed.
+2. GNSO Consensus Policy A Policy established (1) pursuant to the procedure and required minimum elements set forth in ICANN's Bylaws, and (2) covering those topics listed in Section 1.2 of the consensus policies and temporary policies specification of the 2013 RAA (see Annex I) or the relevant sections in the gTLD registry agreements (see Annex II).
 GNSO Consensus Policies, adopted following the outlined procedures, are applicable and enforceable on contracted parties as of the implementation effective date.
-8. GNSO Implementation Review Team A team that may be formed at the discretion of the GNSO Council to assist Staff in developing the implementation details for a GNSO policy.
-9 when it would be appropriate to use such a process (for developing policy other than "Consensus Policy") instead of a GNSO Policy Development Process.
+3. GNSO Implementation Review Team A team that may be formed at the discretion of the GNSO Council to assist Staff in developing the implementation details for a GNSO policy.
+3 4.
+Policy A set of decisions and/or applied principles selected to determine and steer present and future actions.
+GNSO Policy 4 Any gTLD-related policy recommendation that is approved by the ICANN Board 5 .